jackdeterman/cse15l-lab-reports/Labreport3/labreport3.md

 <br>

 `grep -A n` (I used the default parameter `-A`) prints "...searched line and nlines after the result."
+This command is useful because if you are ever searching for a specific phrase in context, using `grep -A` (Or `grep -B n` and `grep -C n`) allows you to look at lines of a text file that surround the one matching phrase you are searching for.
+For example, if one was using `grep` on a large `.txt` file containing the medical histories of patients, it would be very useful to use something like `grep -A 150 "Jack Determan" history.txt`.
+This would allow someone to search for my name in the `.txt` file and output the lines following my name, which would presumably be a known amount of lines containing my medical history.
 <br>
-`grep -i` "Ignores, case for matching"
+`grep -i` "Ignores, case for matching."
+I imagine this option being extremely useful when working with any data that is untidy (Which is almost all data).
+Searching for keywords among documents that contain uppercase and lowercase phrases implies using multiple `-grep` commands, one with an uppercase instance of the desired phrase and one with the lowercase instance.
+Being able to use `grep -i` bypasses this need, halving the time it takes to search a document for your desired phrase.
 <br>
 `grep -o` "Print only the matched parts of a matching line, with each such part on a separate output line."
+This command-line option is useful when all you care about is the exact phrase you're searching for.
 <br>
 `grep -n`  "Display the matched lines and their line numbers."
+This is useful when you are going to plunge into the `.txt` file yourself after using `grep` to locate instances of your desired phrase.
+By knowing the location of the phrase in your file, you can easily find it and read the surrounding areas / extract the information that you need on your own.

 All of these command-line options were found on [Geeks for Geeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)